puppipay/blue011issue/README.md

 # blue011issue

-Example of creating DASH revertible-address.
+Example of creating DASH payment revertible-address.
 This address is protected by "Locking-Message and PIN"

 ## How to use this